ACCTING 2501 - Financial Accounting

 It is essential that students fully engage with the course materials and all of the available learning activities for FA.
 An effective way to do this is to consistently interact with their fellow students and tutor in the weekly tutorials.
 By doing this, students can improve their understanding of each topic receive feedback about their learning progress and identify areas of strength and weakness in their understanding of particular topics and take effective action to improve where necessary.

-Presenting information to peers is commonplace in a professional workplace.
-This assessment task will provide an opportunity for students to practice and improve their capabilities in this form of communication.
+Sourcing, critically analysing and presenting technical information to peers is commonplace in a professional workplace.
+This assessment task will provide an opportunity for students to practice and improve their capabilities in these areas.

 3. Online MCQ quizzes 15%

 Online tests provide opportunities for students to check how well they have understood the technical definitions, principles and regulations relating to financial accounting and the preparation of financial statements that have been presented to them in the lectures and required readings.

 4. Mid-semester test 20%

 The mid-semester test is designed to provide students with the opportunity to demonstrate their understanding of key concepts and technical accounting issues that have been discussed in lectures and tutorials and the online learning materials.
 Students are encouraged to practice their skills in forming an opinion or position and providing evidence to support that opinion in short answer form as well as answering technical problems that require calculations and the preparation of journal entries.

 At the completion of the semester students are required to undertake a closed book three-hour examination that will investigate their understanding of most topics covered in the lectures, tutorials, online resources and other course materials.

 Information relating to specific timing of assessment tasks and details of submission will be provided to students on MyUni by the end of week 2 of the semester.